Easy access to information from NICE on social care topics.

 A quick guide for practitioners and managers supporting children, young people and families after abuse and neglect.

 A quick guide for care home managers.
 This will help care staff to recognise and prevent delirium within those living in a care facility.
+A Welsh version is available on the Social Care Wales website.

 A quick guide for practitioners supporting young people to help build independence through planning for transition.